 This year has seen a surge in rabbit numbers.
-Their preferred relish are our lovely white honesty seedlings, and their combined efforts regularly wreck our planned displays of white flowers at this time of the year.
-I’ve tolerated this in the past, but when they turn their attention to vegetables, even sneaking underneath the enviromesh, then I become Mr. Mcgregor like in my grumpiness.
+Their preferred relish is our lovely white honesty, Lunaria annua var. alba, seedlings, and their combined efforts regularly wreck our planned displays of white flowers at this time of the year.
+I’ve tolerated this in the past, but when they turn their attention to vegetables, even sneaking underneath the enviromesh, then I become Mr. Mcgregor-like in my grumpiness.

 Traps were bought.
 And baited.
 (Many thanks to Keith, from Cilgwyn Lodge – click here for news from his fabulous garden – on practical advice on using these).

 Our sheep management strategy relies on carrots, not sticks – (or dogs).
-But young lambs aren’t yet groomed in coming for treats, so for 15 minutes we vainly attempted to corner the escapee, or direct it towards a chink in the fence at the field’s corner.
-Poached was having none of it.
+But young lambs aren’t yet groomed in coming for treats, so for 15 minutes we vainly attempted to corner the escapee, or direct him towards a chink in the fence at the field’s corner.
+‘Poached‘(aka ‘Egard’) was having none of it.
 What seemed a complete impasse had us nearly calling off our efforts, to retreat, regroup, rethink, and have a cup of tea.
-At just that moment, as we closed in, Poached took off, reaching chest height as he attempted to show Fiona what a clean pair of heels really means.
+At just that moment, as we closed in, ‘Poached’ took off, literally in an amazing leap, reaching chest height as he attempted to show Fiona what a clean pair of heels really means.

-To my, Fiona’s, and clearly Poached’s astonishment, with her instant, reflex leap to one side with outstretched arms, the lamb had unintentionally (?) jumped directly and safely into a vice like hug.
+As a distant helpless onlooker, and clearly to ‘Poached’s’ astonishment, Fiona reflexly leaped to one side with outstretched arms, and the lamb discovered that he’d unintentionally jumped directly, and safely, into a vice like hug.

-As I wrote this, it was playing back on the bedroom speakers so that F could appreciate what she misses in these early morning garden sojourns.
-No cuckoo, though he performed brilliantly yesterday evening from the tall ash to the North of the Hay Meadow, but a veritable multi layered spring song symphony.
+As I wrote this, it was playing back on the bedroom speakers so that Fiona could appreciate what she misses in these early morning garden sojourns.
+No cuckoo, though he performed brilliantly yesterday evening from the tall ash to the North of the hay meadow, but a veritable multi layered spring song symphony.